 Jacket length is a fluctuating trend that swings back and forth.
-Like most aspects of menswear there are classic choices that remain stylish throughout time and there are trends that come and go.
+Like most aspects of menswear, there are classic choices that remain stylish throughout time and there are trends that come and go.
 When we are fitting our clients with their bespoke suit jackets, here are a few of the things that are considered.

 Various considerations are important when a man is deciding on appropriate jacket length.
-A great place to start is by looking in mirror and paying attention to your first impression about whether you feel the jacket is too long or short.
+A great place to start is by looking in the mirror and paying attention to your first impression about whether you feel the jacket is too long or short.
 Your first reaction to jacket length will translate into your personal style and will be a great starting place.
 After that, you can rely on a few common guidelines.
 Of course, scheduling a bespoke suit jacket fitting is the only way to guarantee that your suit jacket fit will be perfect.

 This seems to be the most common guideline with older gentlemen who wear suit jackets to the corporate offices.
 This guideline specifies that when standing with arms hung down to the side, the suit jacket should be felt within one's bent fingers.
 Basically, the bottom of the jacket falls to the end of the thumb.

-Most fashion forward men do not follow this guideline, as it creates an extra long look, but it is successful at covering the rear, if that is an objective.
+Most fashion-forward men do not follow this guideline, as it creates an extra-long look, but it is successful at covering the rear if that is an objective.
 Men with exceptionally long or short arms should not use this guideline, as the result will not be appropriate.

-It sounds obvious, but most off the rack suit jackets don’t take account for this.
+It sounds obvious, but most off the rack suit jackets don’t take account of this.
 When looking in a mirror, identify the spot where the rear meets the thighs to pinpoint where the edge of the jacket should fall.

 Recent fads have trended towards shorter than usual jackets.
-The trend has been supported by name brand labels and proliferated by influential celebrities and media outlets, but traditional fits still bring jackets lengths to right at the upper thigh.
+The trend has been supported by name-brand labels and proliferated by influential celebrities and media outlets, but traditional fits still bring jackets lengths to right at the upper thigh.